wp-plugins/visual-recent-posts/readme.txt

 Don't panic!
 OK, panic if you like, but this is probably a permissions problem.
 Make sure that directory is writable.
 If you have questions, please visit the plugin homepage and drop a comment.

+Also, you should know that if you are using images in your posts that are hosted on another site this plugin won't be able to generate the thumbnail.
+So, you have to upload the images in wordpress when you're editing the post in order for things to go smoothly.

 == Screenshots ==

 1. Here's how I configured the plugin to run on my own page.